datasciencecampus/pygrams/README.md

                         The first date for the document cohort in YYYY/MM/DD format (default: None)
   -dt DATE_TO, --date_to DATE_TO
                         The last date for the document cohort in YYYY/MM/DD format (default: None)
+  -tsdf TIMESERIES_DATE_FROM, --timeseries-date-from TIMESERIES_DATE_FROM
+                        The first date for the document cohort in YYYY/MM/DD format (default: None)
+  -tsdt TIMESERIES_DATE_TO, --timeseries-date-to TIMESERIES_DATE_TO
+                        The last date for the document cohort in YYYY/MM/DD format (default: None)
   -mn {1,2,3}, --min_ngrams {1,2,3}